TatesTests/hugeo/README.md

 ![Justice template screenshot](images/_screenshot.png)

-Justice was made by [CloudCannon](https://cloudcannon.com/), a Jamstack platform for the whole team.
+Justice was made by [CloudCannon](https://cloudcannon.com/), a Jamstack platformADSADASDASD for the whole team.

 ## Features